MazenEssam02/Simulink_Programming_Project/README.md

 the model information, including the block diagram, parameters, and connections.
 The GUI will provide a user-friendly interface for displaying the model and enabling user interaction.

+## Files
+-`Block.java`: Is a class having construcors of Block and Getter for it's attributes like (Name,SID,BlockType,Position, Mirror).
+-`Line.java` : Is a class having construcors of Line and Getter for it's attributes like(Src,Dst,Points,Branches).
+-`Branch.java`: Is a class having construcors of Branch and Getter for it's attributes like(Dst,Points).
+-`Arrow.java` :Is a line with an arrow by using a custom implementation of the Shape class.
+-`HelloApplication`: Contains GUI code and The Extraction of Block,Line and Branches and return them in array of their class.